 20. make one small change

 This is by far the hardest one for me to bring into my daily routine as well as the most essential.
 I’ve been meditating off and on for twenty years but have never been able to make it part of my daily life for longer than a few months.
-Doing nothing (ie: meditating) for just ten minutes a day has been proven to help with a host of physical and mental issues like auto-immune diseases, stress, high blood pressure and pretty much anything else that plagues a lot of us.
-A friend turned me onto a meditation app called headspace.
-If, like me, you’re looking for help with accountability in regard to meditation –check it out!
+Meditating for just ten minutes a day has been proven to help with a host of physical and mental issues like auto-immune diseases, stress, high blood pressure and more.
+A friend turned me onto a meditation app called Headspace.
+If, like me, you’re looking for help with accountability in regard to meditation, check it out!

 22. make a vision board

 I know, I know, a vision board….
 I mean come on!
-We all know about the secret and the dream catchery connotations of vision boards.
-However, I recently made my very first vision board and it was awesome!
-It’s a great way for creative people (who tend to be more visual) to tap into their subconscious desires and create a wishlist for their lives.
+We all know about The Secret and the dream catcheresque connotations of vision boards.
+However, they’re a great way for creative people (who tend to be more visual) to tap into their subconscious desires.

 23. see some art

 Sometimes going to a museum can add to my sense of ughghhh/look at this awesomeness/what am I doing with my life?
 But it can also be super inspiring.
 You don’t have to go to a museum or an art show.
 I’ve captured the same sense of realizing the breathtaking loveliness of what human beings are capable of when I’ve watched live music, eaten a great meal or attended a craft show.